 Where would YOU save your money?

 Are there any other good places to save money in Malaysia?
 Which methods do YOU personally use to save your money?
-Do you double up your savings with investment, like I did with ASB and roboadvisory platform?
+Do you double up your savings with investment, like I did with ASB?
 Do you have bad experience with any of these methods?
 Do you agree or disagree with the ranking?

 Let me know in the comments section, I’d love to hear from you!